Who might replace Matt LeBlanc on Top Gear?

 - Steve Coogan and Rob Brydon, stars of The Trip

+Both Steve and Rob are petrolheads and have star power outside of the car world.

-- Presenter and motoring journalist Rebecca Jackson
+- Rebecca Jackson, presenter and motoring journalist

+Rebecca has experience presenting motoring shows like Fifth Gear and has done reviews for Telegraph Cars and What Car.

 - Dermot O'Leary, general national treasure

+The X Factor host is one of British TV's biggest names, and has a relationship with the BBC in the shape of his Radio 2 programme and his recent TV coverage of the royal wedding.

-- Life On Mars actor Philip Glenister
+- Philip Glenister, Life On Mars actor

+Philip was reportedly in "advanced talks" to join Top Gear in 2015, although he didn't make it to the final line-up.

-- Sport and motoring presenter Suzi Perry
+- Suzi Perry, sport and motoring presenter

+Suzi has already hosted the BBC's Formula One coverage - so this could now be her chance to get into the driving seat herself.

 It's worth bearing in mind that LeBlanc's hiring in 2016 was a huge surprise, leaving bookmakers on the back foot, so don't rule out another leftfield choice and perhaps another big global name.

-Fans haven't been shy in sharing their opinions about the former Friends star's departure in the mean time.
+Fans have shared their opinions about the former Friends star's departure.

 "Honestly I really believe Matt saved the show.
 If it wasn't for him Top Gear would have probably ended," tweeted Matt [not LeBlanc].